 This versatile stone adds distinction to any room and offers many advantages, but it can also deteriorate over time.

 In this blog post, you will find some basic travertine facts, the most common types of finishes for travertine, and the types of damage that it can suffer, along with Sir Grout's expert insight on two of their main restoration procedures for this natural stone: Residential Travertine Honing And Polishing.

 Additionally, we will offer basic care tips for your newly honed and polished travertine.

 Travertine: A Stone with Great History

-Travertine is a part of the history and civilizations.
-From ancient monuments to modern structures display use of this wonderful stone: the Roman Colosseum was built with travertine, and Michelangelo used it in the dome of St. Peter's Basilica; and the lobby walls of Chicago's Willis Tower (the Sears Tower) are lined with travertine.
-"Travertine" is a name derived from latin.
+Travertine has been a part of history and civilizations for centuries.
+From ancient monuments to modern structures display the use of this wonderful stone: the Roman Colosseum was built with travertine, and Michelangelo used it in the dome of St. Peter's Basilica, and the lobby walls of Chicago's Willis Tower (the Sears Tower) are lined with travertine.
+"Travertine" is a name derived from Latin.

 This luxurious sedimentary stone is composed mainly of calcium carbonates and it forms in hot springs and geysers, or limestone caves.
 It comes in a range of beautiful colors, from neutrals like white, beige, and chestnut to shades of pink and red (redder shades have a higher iron content).

 Travertine is an excellent option for home and commercial use alike: it is durable, has low density, and its porous structure makes for good thermal and soundproof properties.

 Travertine is good for indoor areas (living rooms, kitchens, bathrooms, floors, walls, backsplashes, and counters) or outdoor areas: (entryways, pools, and more).
 Like any other natural stone, travertine is considered a luxury material.

 However, it still has a great value for money considering its characteristics.
 Travertine stands up well to high traffic areas, it's fairly easy to maintain, and comes in different finishes as well.